SkyTechBytes/PlayerStatueBuilder/README.md

    playerstatuebuilderx.undo:
       description: The player is allowed to undo the last statue created by ANYONE on the server (no material refunds).
 You must have "override" permissions for this to work
       default: op
+   playerstatuebuilderx.custom:
+      description: The player can put a '.' in front to create a custom statue from the plugin's data folder
+      default: true
       </pre>
   <h2>Configuration File Explanation</h2>
     <pre>